Morocco Wedding Venues & Planning Guide

 Luxury Desert Camps

-Exclusive tented accommodations in the Sahara with traditional Berber décor, offering magical sunset ceremonies and starlit receptions under the vast desert sky
+Exclusive tented accommodations in the Sahara with traditional Berber décor, offering considered sunset ceremonies and starlit receptions under the vast desert sky

 Historic Riads & Palaces